Fusionmedstaff

 Typically, this nursing license is issued to nurses who have applied for a permanent nurse license, met the educational and examination requirements, and completed the application for licensure but have yet to complete other state-specific requirements, like a criminal background check or additional paperwork.

-When offered, temporary licenses are often granted to out-of-state nurses who wish to practice in a particular state temporarily or those relocating for a short-term assignment.
+When offered, temporary licenses are often granted to out-of-state nurses who wish to temporarily practice in a particular state or those relocating for a short-term assignment.
 The perk is this type of licensure provides you with the legal authority to work while the board processes your application.

 Compact nursing license